Ebazhanov/linkedin-skill-assessments-quizzes/android/android-quiz.md

 #### Q59.
 What is the use of AndroidManifest.xml file?

 - [x] It describes the component of the application
-- [ ] It declares the minimum level of the android API that the application requires
+- [ ] It declares the minimum level of the Android API that the application requires
-- [ ] It facilitates to provide a uinque name for the application by specifying package name
+- [ ] It facilitates providing a uinque name for the application by specifying the package name
 - [ ] All of the above

 #### Q60.
 Which attribute of the element <uses-sdk> is used to specify the minimum API Level required for the application to run?